 Bac Ha Market

 Bac Ha Market is bursting with vibrant colors, from the trading goods to their traditional ethnic outfits.
-As crowded and busy as it is, there is no unconfortable invitation with insistence to buy their goods towards anyone, including tourists.
-Wide variety of goods and livestock are sold, which encourage tourists to wander the whole market to explore and get some souvenirs.
-In present day, motorbike trading has replaced horse trading, which is a simple sign of development.
-Buffalo, cows, goats, fish and other livestock are also traded in the area.
+As crowded and busy as it is, there is no uncomfortable invitation with insistence to buy their goods towards anyone, including tourists.
+A wide variety of goods and livestock are sold, which encourages tourists to wander the whole market to explore and get some souvenirs.
+In the present day, motorbike trading has replaced horse-trading, which is a simple sign of development.
+Buffalo, cows, goats, fish, and other livestock are also traded in the area.
 You can expect the busiest ethnic market that you have ever visited.